Sebastian-git/Sebastian-git/README.md

 # Introduction

 #### Hi, my name is Sebastian Cevallos.
-I love Computer Science and will be posting most of the projects I enjoy on here to share.
+I love problem solving and learning new things, I plan to be posting most of the projects I enjoy on here to share.

 ## About me...

+🟢 Collaborated with marketing and design teams as a full stack developer to publish a mobile responsive website under direct guidance from company executives

 🟢 NASA JPL SIRI Internship: Assisting in the development and research of deep learning algorithms for improved semantic segmentation of satellite images using Python (Tensorflow & PyTorch) and Git while under direct mentor ship from JPL employees.
 (Fall 2020)